kuroko-lang/kuroko/README.md

 #   15
 ```

-Creating a lambda and assigning it immediately to a name is not all that useful, but lambdas can be used whereever an expression is expected.
+Creating a lambda and assigning it immediately to a name is not all that useful, but lambdas can be used where-ever an expression is expected.

 ### Basic Objects and Classes